coder/code-marketplace/README.md

 ./code-marketplace add https://domain.tld/extension.vsix --extensions-dir ./extensions
 ```

-Extensions listed as dependencies must also be added.
+If the extension has dependencies or is in an extension pack those details will

-If the extension is part of an extension pack the other extensions in the pack
+be printed.
+Extensions listed as dependencies must also be added but extensions
-can also be added but doing so is optional.
+in a pack are optional.

 If an extension is open source you can get it from one of three locations: